 Appearing on CNN’s “The Situation Room with Wolf Blitzer,” Sununu said he regrets using those words.

 “I’m apologizing for using those words,” said Sununu.
-“I did say those words that were there and, frankly, I made a mistake.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+“I did say those words that were there and, frankly, I made a mistake.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Sununu harshly criticized Obama’s leadership in a conference call with reporters and saying he wished “this president would learn how to be an American.”